sf-wdi-24/modules/week-10-angular/day-02/module-01/readme.md

 </div>
 ```

-In order to pass data or behavior to our HTMl view we need to use the object `$scope`.
+In order to pass data or behavior to our HTML view we need to use the object `$scope`.
 It is the interface to pass data and behavior into our views.
 Both the View and Controller share access to the $scope object.

 ![scope](http://devgirl.org/wp-content/uploads/2013/03/concepts-controller.png)